Easter egg basket templates to print and make: step by step guide

-We've got 3 coloured Easter basket printable template options and one black and white option – great if you don't have coloured ink in your printer – and perfect for your child to colour in themselves.
-All in all they make a great homemade Easter gift for the grandparents or other relatives.
+We've got 3 Easter basket printable template options.
+We used the multicoloured one in our pics and video) but there's also a pink, yellow and red one and a black-and-white option – great if you don't have coloured ink in your printer and/or your child would like to colour it in themselves.

-Make homemade Easter baskets with our free downloadable Easter basket templates: choose one then follow our step-by-step guide (WITH PICTURES)
+How to make Easter egg baskets with our free downloadable templates: choose one, then follow our step-by-step video and picture guides

 You will need:

-- one of our Easter basket templates, printed out
+- 1 Easter basket template (from the selection above), printed out

 - shredded tissue paper (optional)

-- mini Easter eggs and bunnies to fill the basket with once made.
+- mini Easter eggs and chocolate animals to fill the basket, once made

-- Print and cut around your chosen Easter basket template.
-There will be 2 parts – the basket and the handle.
-Glue the 2 parts, with a fair space in between, onto good quality card to reinforce it.
-If you're using the black and white template, it's probably easier to get your child to colour it in before you do anything else.
+Step 1.
+Print out your chosen Easter basket template, and cut around it.
+There will be 2 parts: the basket and the handle.
+If you're using the black and white template, it's probably easier to get your child to colour it in now before you do anything else.
+Then glue the 2 parts, with a fair space in between, onto good-quality card to reinforce both parts.